CassieMarie0728/my-awesomeness/README.md

 - [CassieMarie0728/mcp-hub](https://github.com/CassieMarie0728/mcp-hub) - Mobile-first MCP control center for server connections, tool discovery, execution, history, macros, and automation workflows.
 - [CassieMarie0728/snippet-bubble-manager](https://github.com/CassieMarie0728/snippet-bubble-manager) - Snippet Bubble Manager is a floating, always-on-top snippet tool that lives in your workflow like a silent little assassin.
 It doesn’t ask permission.
 It doesn’t get in your way.
 It just sits there—ready to drop code into your clipboard faster than your brain can say “where the hell did I put that?”
 - [CassieMarie0728/snippet-bubble-manager-v2](https://github.com/CassieMarie0728/snippet-bubble-manager-v2) - A mobile code snippet manager with a floating overlay bubble for instant access to code snippets from any app.
 Features include local search, copy to clipboard, favorites, pinning, and offline storage.
-- [CassieMarie0728/void-repo-docs](https://github.com/CassieMarie0728/void-repo-docs) - Codebase-specific AI-generated legal documents .
+- [CassieMarie0728/void-repo-docs](https://github.com/CassieMarie0728/void-repo-docs) - Codebase-specific AI-generated legal documents... with an attitude.
 - [DanielHallx/static-blog-editor](https://github.com/DanielHallx/static-blog-editor) - A visual blog editor for static blogs with GitHub integration.
 Works with Astro, Hugo, Jekyll, Eleventy, Gatsby, and any static site generator that uses Markdown files.
 Manage your blog content through an elegant web interface with Markdown editing, image uploads, and real-time preview.
 - [DeadWaveWave/demo2apk](https://github.com/DeadWaveWave/demo2apk) - Turn your Vibe Coding ideas into runnable Android Apps instantly
 - [EKKOLearnAI/hermes-studio](https://github.com/EKKOLearnAI/hermes-studio) - Web dashboard for Hermes Agent — multi-platform AI chat, session management, scheduled jobs, usage analytics